sethdev17/about-me/README.md

 # SethDev - Personal Portfolio

-This is the source code for my personal portfolio, an interactive and animated single-page website built with SvelteKit.
+This is the source code for my personal portfolio, an interactive and animated single-page website built with [**SvelteKit**](https://kit.svelte.dev/).
 It was designed to be my digital business card, showcasing my front-end development skills, projects, and interests.

 ### [➡️ View Live Demo](https://your-domain.com) <!-- << ADD YOUR FINAL URL HERE! -->

 ---

-*(Tip: You can record a short GIF of the animation using a tool like [ScreenToGif](https://www.screentogif.com/) or [LICEcap](https://www.cockos.com/licecap/), upload it to a service like Imgur, and then replace the link above.)*

 ## ✨ Key Features